 Tocardo began developing the Oosterschelde Tidal Power (OTP) project in 2008.
 In November 2015, five T2 turbines were installed onto a 50 meter long structure at gate Roompot 8, on the Eastern Scheldt side of the barrier.
 The 50m long support structure, with turbines attached, was transported and installed using a special barge and Mammoet’s self-propelled modular transporter.

 Each T2 turbine has two rotor blades of 5.5 m diameter which face the North Sea.
 The distance between the blade plane and protective stones on the bottom is around 5.5 m, and the distance between the rotor planes of neighbouring turbines is 1.2 m.
-Together the turbines produce 1.25 MW of energy, which is enough to supply around 1000 local households.
+Together the turbines produce 1.25 MW of power, which is enough to supply around 1000 local households.

 Eastern Scheldt storm surge barrier, between islands of Schouwen-Duiveland and Noord-Beveland.